 - The Right to Not be Subject to Automated Decision Making and Profiling—Allows you to demand human intervention, rather than having important decisions made solely by algorithms.

-How to Automate GDPR Compliance
+How to Stay Compliant with GDPR Automation

 GDPR is all about data—who can store it, access it, and process it.
 Unfortunately, in most modern businesses, data management is messy and complex.
 An individual’s data may be stored in a variety of locations, making a process like finding all of a customer’s data and correcting or erasing it tedious and manual.
 Fortunately, automation can greatly simplify data processes.
-The right automation solution—such as robotic process automation software—can interact with all of your systems and applications to access and manipulate data quickly.
+The right automation solution—such as robotic process automation—can interact with all of your systems and applications to access and manipulate data quickly.

 For example, an individual may contact your company and ask you to remove his or her information from your databases under the right to erasure.
 You can configure your software robots to intercept the request, verify the identity of the individual, and automatically trigger a data purging process across any locations the individual’s data is stored.